 We’re starting off our list of the best hikes in Zermatt with an absolute classic, the hike to Gornergrat from Riffelalp.
 In terms of scenery, this really is one of the most impressive walks that Zermatt has to offer.

 As you set off towards Riffelsee Lake from Riffelalp, brace yourself for one of the most picturesque scenes of your life.
-You’ll encounter crisp mountain waters that create a mirror image of the might Matterhorn looming in the distance – probably one of the most iconic landscapes around Zermatt.
+You’ll encounter crisp mountain waters that create a mirror image of the mighty Matterhorn looming in the distance – probably one of the most iconic landscapes around Zermatt.
 This stretch of the hike is very easy physically, and suitable for even small children, and many families simply head back at this point after soaking up the magical scenery.

 However, if you have the time and energy, we definitely recommend the next leg of the hiking trails too.
 As you make your way up to Gornergrat, the Matterhorn will remain a prominent feature of the snowy landscape.
 The trail is a little steeper here, but you’ll be rewarded with stunning views of the Gorner Glacier.
 The Gornergrat Hotel is perfectly situated to provide much-needed refreshments after your hike, and it offers spectacular views too.

 From here, you can hop on the Gornergrat Railway back to Riffelalp.
 The ride will cost you $20-30 dollars, depending on the season, but it’s a magical one that winds its way through some spectacular scenery and is definitely one for the memory books.
 Alternatively, if you’d rather save the money, you can simply head back down the way you came.

 One of the great things about this hiking trail, aside from its stunning scenery, is its flexibility – you can start directly at Riffelsee Lake if you prefer, you can double-up by walking all the way up and down again, and you can take a U-turn along the way if things get a bit much thanks to the handy rail service – so you really can make of this hike what you will.